Floorp-Projects/Floorp/testing/marionette/doc/Prefs.md

 that this preference does not control the verbosity of other loggers used in Firefox or Fennec.

-The available levels are, in descending order of severity, `trace`, `debug`, `config`, `info`, `warn`, `error`, and `fatal`.
+The available levels are, in descending order of severity, `Trace`, `debug`, `config`, `info`, `warn`, `error`, and `fatal`.
 The value is treated case-insensitively.